Durude/Durude.github.io/content/projects/Esp32/index.md

   - Sensors
 ---

-Integrated 8+ sensors (temperature, humidity, hall effect, light) for real-time weather monitoring.
-Built a web dashboard for visualization, used AutoCAD and 3D printing for functional prototypes, and debugged hardware/software communication issues.
+Built a weather monitoring system using an ESP32 microcontroller integrated with 8+ sensors (temperature, humidity, hall effect, and light).
+Developed a web dashboard for real-time data visualization, created functional prototypes with AutoCAD and 3D printing, and debugged hardware/software communication issues to ensure accurate sensor readings.
 <!--more-->